cds-snc/canadalogin-static-website/website/src/fr/users/problemes-inscription/numeros-internationaux-pris-en-charge.md

   - Vietnam
 ---

-# Supported international phone numbers
+# Numéros de téléphones internationaux pris en charge

 The following is a list of countries that GC Sign in currently supports phone numbers from: